 "There is great need that Christ should be preached as the only hope and salvation.
-When the doctrine of justification by faith was presented..., it came to many as water comes to the thirsty traveler.
-The thought that the righteousness of Christ is imputed to us, not because of any merit on our part, but as a free gift from God, seemed a precious thought."-Ellen G. White, Selected Messages, book 1, p.
-360.
+When the doctrine of justification by faith was presented . . . , it came to many as water comes to the thirsty traveler.
+The thought that the righteousness of Christ is imputed to us, not because of any merit on our part, but as a free gift from God, seemed a precious thought."-Page 360.